Calibrated Optimal Decision Making with Multiple Data Sources and Limited Outcome: Method

+Here, notice that the sample mean of \eqref{tree_CODA_reward} over the primary sample yields \eqref{value_CODA}.
 Therefore, the decision tree that maximizes the sum of rewards defined in \eqref{tree_CODA_reward} also maximizes the calibrated value estimator in \eqref{value_CODA}.
-The finite-depth decision tree-based ODR under CODA-HO is then defined by
+The finite-depth tree-based ODR under CODA-HO is

-Yet, the estimators $\widehat{\boldsymbol{\rho}}(d)$ and $ \widehat{\Sigma}_M^{-1}(d)$ defined in \eqref{tree_CODA_reward} are calculated using two samples based on \eqref{v_sd_est} given a specific decision rule $d$, and thus the tree-based policy learning in \cite{athey2017efficient} is not directly applicable to solve \eqref{eqn:CODA_tree}.
+Yet, the estimators $\widehat{\boldsymbol{\rho}}(d)$ and $ \widehat{\Sigma}_M^{-1}(d)$ defined in \eqref{tree_CODA_reward} are calculated using two samples' information (see details in Section \ref{sec:est_Pho}) given a specific decision rule $d$, and thus the tree-based policy learning in \cite{athey2017efficient} is not directly applicable to solve \eqref{eqn:CODA_tree}.
 To address this difficulty, we propose an {iterative policy tree search algorithm} consisting of four steps as follows.

-\textbf{Step 1.} We first find the ODR based on the primary sample solely, i.e., $\widehat{d}_E$, as an initial decision rule, using \eqref{eqn:tree_base}.
+\textbf{Step 1.} Find the ODR based on the primary sample solely ($\widehat{d}_P$) as an initial tree.